The Rise of Messaging Apps and Why Brands Should Care

-For example, the messaging app, WeChat, is a total giant in China offering a range of functionality including payments, ecommerce, and transportation.
-“In some Chinese cities, it even has a ‘City Service’ let’s you book doctor appointments, pay electricity bills and traffic fines.”
-Up until September, there were rumblings of an AR feature release but those predictions have since been tempered.
+For example, the messaging app WeChat is a total giant in China, offering a range of functionality including payments, e-commerce, and transportation.
+“In some Chinese cities, it even has a ‘City Service’ that lets you book doctor’s appointments, pay electricity bills and traffic fines.”
+Up until September 2017, there were rumblings of an AR feature release but those predictions have since been tempered.
 And, while WeChat is by far the most advanced mobile messaging app when it comes to technology and the features it offers individuals and businesses, it still hasn’t been able to expand to a global market.

-Brands are also paying attention to messaging apps because of automated features that may improve the customer experience pre- and post-sale.
-The buzz about chatbots has drastically cooled off but brands are still benefiting from taking advantage of both human and automated interactions via messenger apps.
-Facebook Messenger, for example, offers two basic paths for brands: manually, which connects a customer to another human via the app, and by creating a bot, which is much less common, far more involved and usually includes high production costs.
+Brands are paying attention to instant messaging apps now more than ever because of automated features that may improve the customer experience pre- and post-sale.
+The buzz about chatbots has drastically cooled off, but brands are still benefiting from taking advantage of both human and automated interactions via messenger apps.
+Facebook Messenger, for example, offers two basic paths for brands: manually, which connects a customer to another human via the app, and by creating a bot, which is much less common, far more involved, and usually includes high production costs.

 Luxury brands are also finding new ways to capitalize on messaging platforms.
 For example, some of the most well-known luxury brands, such as Burberry, Chanel and Tommy Hilfiger, are leveraging messaging apps such as WeChat and Facebook Messenger to keep users informed about new releases, events, local advertising campaigns – even customer service.

-When implemented well, offering recommendations is a captivating method of engaging with users.
+When implemented well, offering recommendations via an e-commerce chat service is a captivating method of engaging with users.
 It can also provide brands with an opportunity to learn, very specifically, in valuable terms of natural language, how customers perceive a product and how they shop online.
 E-commerce brands can use messaging to provide consumers with product info, sizing recommendations, shipping updates and more.
 Brands should be cautious to ensure they provide a good experience to users though.
-For example, I’ve used eBay’s chatbot for this type of experience, but the product recommendations haven’t been too accurate for me.
+For example, we’ve used eBay’s chatbot for this type of experience, but the product recommendations haven’t been too accurate.

-Cocktail recommendations are a great way to infuse a brand into user’s daily lives, but why stop at just one drink recipe?
+Cocktail recommendations are a great way to integrate a spirits brand into users’ daily lives, but why stop at just one drink recipe?
 Instead, engage customers to challenge the brand for obscure recipes by listing what they might have in their fridge.
-Did you know egg whites can contribute to some ambitiously tasty cocktails (and unsurprising hangovers)?
+Did you know that egg whites can contribute to some ambitiously tasty cocktails (and unsurprising hangovers)?